 How to Make a DIY Plywood Christmas Tree:

 I grabbed a full sheet of plywood (any size will do), lightly sanded it smooth to the touch and then sketched out approximately where the tree silhouette would be so I could decide where I’d like the pegs.
 The pegs are just a length of wood dowel that Handy Hubby and I chopped into 3″ lengths.
 We lightly sanded the rough edges smooth and affixed them each with wood glue before doing any staining or painting.

 Once the glue dried, I stained the plywood white and then painted the tree in black acrylic paint.
 I painted the wood dowels too, so they blend in.
 With everything dry, I just propped it against the fireplace.
 One tip: don’t choose really thin plywood if you’re going to make a larger version because the plywood can warp.
 You can also make a simple frame for this and hang it on the wall (here’s a tutorial of mine for making a wood picture frame).

 When I was a kid, I think my advent calendar filled with chocolates might have been my favorite part of Christmas, so I started to think that with more pegs and numbered cloth sacks filled with goodies, this could be a sweet DIY advent calendar too.

 On the subject of faux tress, I’ve gotten a few questions about the sparkly trees in the background of some of my photos.
 They are flocked trees (4 foot and 6 foot heights) from Canadian Tire and they come pre-wired with lights.
 They come apart for easy storage and transport, which is convenient.

 I think that they looked best unadorned, but I did try hanging some ornaments on them too and they work nicely to display just a few special ones.

+This post was part of a holiday collaboration with Canadian Tire.
 Click the link to see more DIY Christmas decorating ideas, in collaboration with Canadian Tire.